Coagulation kinetics beyond mean field theory using an optimised Poisson representation: Analytic model of coagulation

 Similarly, the numerous master equations for the $P(N_{1},N_{2},\dots,t)$ in a more general model where there are different categories of species $\left\{ A_{i}\right\} $ with populations $\left\{ N_{i}\right\} $ would reduce under a mean field approximation to

-where the coefficients $\kappa_{i,j}$ quantify the rate of aggregation of the form $A_{i}+A_{j}\rightarrow A_{i+j}$ between species $i$ and $j$, with $i$ representing species mass, for example.
+where the coefficients $\kappa_{i,j}$ quantify the rate of aggregation between species $i$ and $j$, with $i$ representing species mass, for example.
 If we should need a treatment beyond the mean field approximation, then for relatively simple stochastic processes we could use Monte Carlo simulations to extract the relevant statistical properties, but for more complex coagulation problems the use of this technique can become computationally expensive.

-The transformation of the problem we wish to investigate is of interest since it reduces the master equations to the form of Eq. (\ref{eq:101}) and more generally Eq. (\ref{eq:105}), but supplemented by a noise term on the right hand side.
+We investigate a transformation of the problem that reduces the master equations to the form of Eq. (\ref{eq:101}) and more generally Eq. (\ref{eq:105}), but supplemented by a noise term on the right hand side.
 This is not the same as inserting noise to represent a random source term in the population dynamics, nor is it an additional representation of stochasticity in the coagulation kinetics.
 It is a noise term that creates the statistical correlations in the populations that are neglected when the mean field approximation is taken.
 It turns out that the dynamics of simple binary coagulation may be modelled by a pseudo-population $\phi$ that evolves according to the equation

 where $\xi$ is a noise with certain statistical properties.
 This may be compared with Eq. (\ref{eq:101a}).
 The notable aspect of this representation is that the noise is complex, such that the variable $\phi$ is generally complex as well.
 Averages are to be taken over the noise history to make a connection with the dynamics of a real population.
-Nevertheless, the solution of Eq. (\ref{eq:106}) can be a simpler task than that posed by Eq. (\ref{eq:100}).
+Nevertheless, solving Eq. (\ref{eq:106}) can be a simpler task than that posed by Eq. (\ref{eq:100}).
 We next describe how this transformation may be achieved.